- LL.B (Hons), University of Manchester

-In the context of employment litigation before the Industrial Court, this was the first case where the dismissal of an employee based on a drug analysis undertaken on a hair sample was upheld.
-The first test undertaken was by way of a urine analysis which provided a negative result.
+In the context of employment litigation before the Industrial Court, this was the first case where the dismissal of an employee based on an analysis undertaken for drugs from a hair sample of the employee was upheld.
+The first test undertaken by way of a urine analysis provided a negative result.
 However, the Company thereafter determined to undertake a drug analysis using the hair sample belonging to the employee.
-When the results of the analysis undertaken on the hair sample came back with a positive identification of drugs, the Company proceeded to dismiss the employee.
-The court having heard the matter upheld the dismissal notwithstanding the earlier analysis of the employee’s urine sample which reflected a negative result.
+When the results of the analysis undertaken on the hair sample revealed a positive identification of drugs, the Company proceeded to dismiss the employee.
+The court upheld the dismissal notwithstanding the earlier analysis of the employee’s urine sample which reflected a negative result.
 The matter is presently at the High Court pursuant to an application for judicial review.

 - Vice Chair, Human Resources Group WLG

 - Member, International Bar Association (IBA)